ben-laufer/DMRichR/README.md

 ##### REVIGO and Plots

-Finally, `DMRichR::REVIGO()` will take the significant results from of all tools, slim them using [REVIGO](http://revigo.irb.hr), and then `DMRichR::GOplot()` will plot the top least dispensable significant terms.
+Finally, `DMRichR::slimGO()` will take the significant results from of all tools, slim them using [rrvgo](https://bioconductor.org/packages/release/bioc/html/rrvgo.html), and then `DMRichR::GOplot()` will plot the top slimmed significant terms.
 This reduces the redundancy of closey related terms and allows for a more comprehensive overview of the top ontologies.

 #### 12) Machine Learning